Philosophy

 What to look for in a Coach and an Academy

-e drills and practice, match play and tournament play to create a quality and consistent game.
-Add in strategy and mental toughness, and you have the foundation for a high level player.
+e drills and practice, match play, and tournament play to develop a quality, consistent game.
+Add in strategy and mental toughness, and you have the foundation for a high-level player.

 When you interview a coach, watch them.
 Do they just hit with your child, or do they have a lot to tell your child?
-Do they talk to you, the parent as well?
+Do they talk to you, the parent, as well?
 Tell you what they are doing and why?
 If they have no answers or information to give you, keep looking.
-Ask questions and find out what they know.
-With any coach, you are not just paying for their time, but their information.
+Ask questions to understand what they know.
+With any coach, you are not just paying for their time, but also for the information.

-At BHTA, our coaches have numerous students whom they have developed into high level players, including Division 1 college players, NCAA Champions, and ATP & WTA tour professionals.
+At Bal Harbour Tennis Academy, our coaches have developed numerous students into high-level players, including Division I college players, NCAA Champions, and ATP & WTA Tour professionals.
 Please check out the Staff section for bios and more information.

 Picture